MissVeronica/repository-content-for-UM/README.md

 6. <a href="https://github.com/MissVeronica/um-pdf-convert-image">Converting first page of an uploaded PDF file to an Image</a>
 7. <a href="https://github.com/MissVeronica/um-cover-photo-selection">Cover Photo Selection from predefined photos</a>
 8. <a href="https://github.com/MissVeronica/um-limit-custom-visit-profile">Limit the subscribed user to certain amount of profile views</a>
-9. <a href="https://github.com/MissVeronica/UM-EU-Registrations">Display an UM field only for user registrations from an European Union country</a>

 ## Account
 1. <a href="https://github.com/MissVeronica/um-custom-username-field">Selecting custom field as Username</a>